Hectopasca1/BUCToolkit_Wiki/_posts/2025-07-08-introduction.md

 To control the binary file output, args of `SAVE_PREDICTIONS: true` with a `PREDICTIONS_SAVE_FILE` should be set in the input file.
 For low-level functions, `output_file` is the related argument.

-For the binary output file from structure optimization, molecular dynamics, and Monte Carlo simulations, one can load & convert them in the shell as follows:
+For the binary output files from structure optimization, molecular dynamics, and Monte Carlo simulations, one can load & convert them in the shell as follows:
 ```shell
 buctoolkit -c `$input_type` `$input_path` `$output_type` `$output_path`